Avaiga/taipy-doc/docs/manuals/core/versioning/experiment_mode.md

     That means the `description` property only exists for one of the two `output` data nodes.
     It is your responsibility to handle the changes.

-    Hint: You can migrate your old entities so they become compatible with the new configuration or you can ensure your code is compatible with both versions of data nodes.
+    Hint: You can migrate your old entities to become compatible with the new configuration or ensure your code is compatible with both versions of data nodes.

 # Delete a version